dbtrail

 There are two authentication hops, and they use different mechanisms — by design.

 The implication for operators: every user authorized to issue time-travel queries must appear in both mysql_users (ProxySQL) and tenants[] (shim).
-A user listed in ProxySQL but missing from shim.yaml fails fast with unknown tenant for MySQL user "<name>" rather than crashing the connection.
+A user listed in ProxySQL but missing from shim.yaml is rejected at the shim's handshake with 1045 Access denied rather than crashing the connection.

 Errors you might see